Our Goal is Sustainable, Zero Waste, ECO-Friendly, & Plastic Free Packaging

 According to RecycleNation, "When you recycle your paper, cardboard, magazines, and newspapers, you’re giving paper mills the fibers they need to make new paper.
 Paper is soaked to separate the fibers, pressed into new paper, dried, and rolled to go to manufacturing lines where it is cut or formed into paper products.
 According to the American Forest & Paper Association, 80% of the paper mills in the U.S. use recycled materials in their products."

-About 68% of paper and cardboard that was used in 2018 was recycled and used to produce new products.
+About 68% of the paper that was used in 2021 was recycled and used to produce new paper products.
 Since paper products are one of the most commonly recycled items, the need to cut down more trees for paper pulp is decreased.

 We need to save trees!
 Trees act as giant air purifiers, provide oxygen, store carbon, stabilize soil, and provide food and homes for the wildlife of our planet.
 According to The Arbor Day Foundation, during one year, a mature tree will absorb more than 48 pounds of carbon dioxide from the atmosphere and provide a day’s supply of oxygen for up to four people.

 We decided on recyclable tin-plated steel tins, aluminum tins, and aluminum bottles for our salves, lip balms, lotion bars, and some oils, because they are lightweight, easy, and inexpensive to recycle.

 The steel in our tins contains between 30 and 50% recycled content.
 Tinplate is as recyclable as aluminum.